-The class includes asynchronous and in-person synchronous components.
-Asynchronous components include pre-recorded lectures, readings, and youtube videos.
-Our weekly in-person sessions will include additional lecture, opportunities for questions & answers, discussion of case studies presented in class, break-out groups to discuss case study readings and other examples, and debates towards the end of the semester.
+Students are expected to review weekly readings and videos ahead of class.
+Our class time will include additional lecture, opportunities for questions & answers, discussion of case studies presented in class, break-out groups to discuss case study readings and other examples, and debates towards the end of the semester.
 There is no specific policy or sector focus to this course, as evaluation tools are used in all policy areas and by public (government) and private (foundation) funders as well as by public and private sector program managers.
 Students are encouraged to relate the general material of the course to their specific program/policy interests.